 In as little as 2 days, the female builds a well-constructed nest that is firmly attached to a supporting plant.
 Forming an inner cup 2 inches wide and 1.5 inches deep, she weaves together some combination of weed stems, leaf skeletons, bark strips, twigs, rootlets, grasses, and sometimes tissue paper or rag scraps.
 She binds the materials with cobwebs and sometimes lines the nest with horsehair.

-- Lowther, Peter E., Scott M. Lanyon and Christopher W. Thompson.
+Lowther, Peter E., Scott M. Lanyon and Christopher W. Thompson.
 2015.
-Painted Bunting (Passerina ciris).
-In The Birds of North America Online (A. Poole, Ed.), No. 398.
-Cornell Lab of Ornithology, Ithaca, New York.
+Painted Bunting (Passerina ciris), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 North American Bird Conservation Initiative.
 2014.
 The State of the Birds 2014 Report.
 US Department of Interior, Washington, DC, USA.